archanakk010/GlobalSuperstoreProject/README.md

 #### ✅ Cards

 In this dashboard, cards are used to display key metrics such as total products, total quantity sold, and average quantity per order.
-Sales by Category is represented as a Pie chart.
-The three types of categories (office supplies, technology, and Furniture) and their percentage and numbers based on Sales are displayed.

 #### ✅ Table